SIMEXP/psom/psom_overview.md

 #Overview
-The pipeline system for [Octave](http://www.gnu.org/software/octave/) and [Matlab](http://www.mathworks.com/) (PSOM) is a lightweight open-source library, under [MIT license](http://opensource.org/licenses/MIT), that was designed to help script complex multistage data processing, or "pipelines".
+The pipeline system for [Octave](http://www.gnu.org/software/octave/) and [Matlab](http://www.mathworks.com/) (PSOM) is a lightweight library designed to help script complex multistage data processing, or "pipelines".
+PSOM is an open-source software distributed under [MIT license](http://opensource.org/licenses/MIT).

 #Features
 PSOM offers generic solutions for the main tasks involved in pipeline scripting.
 Please read the [tutorial](how_to_use_psom.html) and [guidelines](pipeline_coding_guidelines.html) to learn how to script pipelines with PSOM.
-There is also a [paper](http://www.frontiersin.org/neuroinformatics/10.3389/fninf.2012.00007/abstract) in Frontiers in Neuroinformatics that provides an overview of PSOM features and implementation.

 > * Automatically detect and execute jobs that can run in parallel, using multiple CPUs or within a distributed computing environment.
 > * Generate log files and keep track of the pipeline execution.
 These logs are detailed enough to fully reproduce the analysis.